Bilingual Workforce Helps Call Centre Business To Trend In Twin Cities - UrduPoint

 Bilingual Workforce Helps Call Centre Business To Trend In Twin Cities

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Nov, 2022 ) :Offshore call centre business is trending in twin cities due to availability of bilingual human resource and easy registration procedures of Pakistan Software Export board (PSEB).
+ISLAMABAD, Nov 6 (UrduPoint / Pakistan Point News - 6th Nov, 2022 ) :Offshore call centre business is trending in twin cities due to availability of bilingual human resource and easy registration procedures of the Pakistan Software Export board (PSEB).

-Talking to APP, owner of a private call centre Mumtaz Ali said that a call centre could be registered online with PSEB by paying nominal fee of Rs 20,000.
-He said that after the completion of the application form, routine procedures would take around two to three working days, after which a provisional registration certificate would be issued.
+Talking to APP, owner of a private call centre Mumtaz Ali said that a call centre could be registered online with PSEB by paying a nominal fee of Rs 20,000.
+After submitting the online application form, routine procedures would take around two to three working days, following which a provisional registration certificate would be issued, he explained.

-He said most of the call centres in twin cities were working on the marketing projects with the objective of cold calling.
-The outbound call centres contacted the businesses and customers in other countries with alias name and local number, he added.
+Ali said most of the call centres in twin cities were working on marketing projects with the objective of cold calling.
+The outbound call centres contacted the businesses and customers in other countries with an alias name and local number, he added.

-Explaining the working of call centres, Mumtaz said that after registration a business would be permitted to make calls internationally using internet, adding that the calls made over internet worked on 'Voice Over Internet Protocol' and such calls were cheaper than the traditional telephone calls.
+Explaining the working of call centres, he said that after registration a business would be permitted to make calls internationally using the internet, adding that the calls made over the internet worked on 'Voice Over Internet Protocol' and such calls were "cheaper than the traditional telephone calls".

 The success of the offshore call centres, he said, was in using the local numbers as clients were not able to differentiate between local and offshore calls.

-He said that anyone with the a good business plan along with existing knowledge of offshore business might setup his call centre, but patience and good links within the industry would be key to success.
+He said that anyone with a "good business plan along with existing knowledge of offshore business" might set up his call centre, but "patience and good links within the industry" would be key to success.

-Hamza Abbas, employee of a private call centre, said that students and fresh graduates preferred to work in call centres as they could work in evening and at night due to time difference with the other countries.
+Hamza Abbas, an employee of a private call centre, said that students and fresh graduates preferred to work in call centres during late hours due to the time difference with the other countries.

 A fresh call centre agent would normally get trained within 10 to 15 days.
 The only demand of the call centre industry was consistency that enabled the employees to secure handsome salary packages, he said.